Profinite approach to S-adic shift spaces I: Saturating directive sequences: The rank of -Sch utzenberger V-Schutzenberger groups

 A finitely generated profinite semigroup $S$ is said to have \emph{rank} $k$, if $k$ is the smallest positive integer $n$ such that $S$ is $n$-generated, as a profinite semigroup.
 In this section, we investigate bounds on the rank of the Sch\"utzenberger groups of a primitive directive sequence with finite alphabet rank.
 We provide sharp bounds on the rank of Sch\"utzenberger groups as a function of the alphabet rank under very general conditions.

-The section is divided into two subsections.
-In the first one, we gather the necessary results on semigroups, leaving to the second one the applications, which depend on several of our main results that appear in earlier sections.
+The section is divided into three subsections.
+In the first one, we gather the necessary results on semigroups; the second one presents relationships between different notions of rank and depends on several of our main results that appear in earlier sections; the third serves to establish sharpness of some of the inequalities of the second one.